 Caribbean Weather Issues

 The generally east winds blow from the East Northeast to the East Southeast and vary in strength from 15 to 25 knots.
-They are affected by the size and location of the Bermuda High and fronts passing off the East Coast of the United States.
-This band of winds extents from Trinidad to about 30 degrees North and spans the Atlantic.
+They are affected by the size and location of the Bermuda High to the north, the Low over South America and fronts passing off the East Coast of the United States.
+This band of winds extends from Trinidad to about 30 degrees North and spans the Atlantic.
 It is bound by the Inter Tropical Convergence Zone (ITCZ) to the south and the prevailing westerlys to the north.

 For more on the subject of Trade Winds see the link.